RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 ### Using wildcards

-If you would like to catalog a file from all of your repos you can use the \* as a wildcard in any of the segmenets.
+If you would like to catalog a file from all of your repos you can use the \* as a wildcard in any of the segments.

 ```yaml
 https://github.com/RoadieHQ/*/blob/-/catalog-info.yaml